 “Alright, let’s try this again,” I thought to myself.
 It reminded me of the first time I was using a tampon (mind you, I was at Sea World’s public restroom and my friend’s mom was explaining how to use it — mortifying).
 You’re not sure what you’re doing, you’re scared that the thing will get lost in there and the first attempt to put it in is a bit awkward.

 For round two I decided to try the Push Down fold and it was a success.
 I made sure to have my fingers around the base of the cup and I rotated it to make sure that it was fully open (again, as suggested by the instructions).
 It did.
 The whole process was not painful at all, just a different sensation.

 At first I was worried that it went too deep since the directions said not to let it go too far inside or leaking was a possibility.
 So I grabbed the tiny pole at the end of the cup and pulled it down a bit.
 I found that bearing down helps it move down easier.

 Warning: It’s obvious that you have to get down and dirty with this product.
-If you are not comfortable with your body and putting your hands and fingers in your lady bits, then this product is not for you.
+If you are not comfortable with internally placing your menstrual cup inside your vagina then this product is not for you.

 What About Leaking?

 The Diva Cup does not leak unless you insert it incorrectly or if you leave it in for too long.
 The longest they recommend keeping it in is 12-hours.
 Because of this rule, I also think that it’s important for you to understand your flow before testing this product out.
 Are you heavy the first few days?
 Do you have clots?
 Do you tend to leak at night?
 Getting an understanding of your period prior to wearing the Diva Cup can really help you out.
 If you have a heavier flow, you will have to empty out your Diva Cup a few more times throughout the day.
 I personally have a light flow so I have been able to leave it in for the full 12-hours and have had no issue with leakage.